-Under Section 2 of the revised regulation any State bank is eligible for membership which, in the judgment of the Board of Governors of the Federal Reserve System, possesses capital stock and surplus that are adequate in relation to its assets and to its deposit liabilities and other corporate responsibilities.
-This section is subject to the proviso, however, that no banking institution which does not possess capital stock and surplus in an amount equal to that which would be required to establish a national bank in the same place shall be admitted to membership unless it has been approved for insurance under the Federal Deposit Insurance Act.

-The revised regulation also eliminates the requirement that for a National or State member bank to have an out-of-town branch it must have a capital stock of at least \$500,000.
-Such bank, however, must still have capital and surplus equal to the total amount which would be required for the establishment of a national bank in each of the various places where its offices are located, and must have the capital stock and surplus required by State law in like circumstances.

-In addition, under the revised regulation a State member bank may not reduce its capital stock or establish any new branch within the corporate limits of the city in which the parent bank is situated without the consent of the Board of Governors.
+The new Act would permit a State bank to become a member of the Federal Reserve System when it has capital stock and surplus adequate in the judgment of the Board of Governors in relation to its assets and to its deposit liabilities, except that if the bank does not have capital stock and surplus equal to that required for the establishment of a national bank it must be approved for deposit insurance under the Federal Deposit Insurance Act.
+The new Act also eliminates the requirement that in order for a national or State member bank to have an out-of-town branch it must have a capital stock of at least \$500,000.
+Such a bank, however, must still have capital equal to the total amount which would be required for the establishment of a national bank in each of the various places where its offices are located and must have the capital stock and surplus required by State law in like circumstances.
+In addition, under the new Act a State member bank may not reduce its capital stock or establish any new branch in the head office city without the consent of the Board of Governors.